Search the Health Library

 I Want To...

 Enter the last name, specialty or keyword for your search below.

-IMPORTANT: In January 2015, the Johns Hopkins Medicine Human Research Protection Program implemented a new online recertification program for study team members engaged in human subjects research.
+- In January 2015, the Johns Hopkins Medicine Human Research Protection Program implemented a new online recertification program for study team members engaged in human subjects research.
 Through the CTSA program, the NIH and leading academic research organizations have agreed to recertification of all study team members every three years.
-The recertification requirement goes into effect on Jan.
-1, 2016.
+Effective March 1, 2016, PIs will be required to complete HSR training recertification every 3 years.
 Click Here for more information.